How to watch The Bachelorette

-Get ready folks, it's that time of year: The Bachelorette is back for its fourteenth season!
+Get ready folks, it's that time of year: The Bachelorette is back for its fourteenth season tonight!

 How to watch Becca's Bachelorette season

 ABC airs all the Bachelor Nation (that is, The Bachelor and The Bachelorette) shows, specials and features on a pretty screwy timeline.
 Seriously, the Bachelorette airing schedule is pure chaos.
-You can catch it live on television, in the ABC streaming app or online, and on Hulu.
+You can catch it live on television, in the ABC streaming app, ABC's website and on Hulu.

-This season you can catch the premiere on Monday, May 28, at 8 p.m. (check your local listings just in case!).
+This season you can catch the premiere on tonight, May 28, at 8 p.m.
+ET/PT (check your local listings just in case!).
 Most seasons are 12 episodes over a three-month period.
 Things change a lot due to sports though, especially this time of year, so plan to get invested accordingly.

 To help you plan, keep in mind the episode lengths and types:

-Note: This piece was originally published May 26 and will be updated throughout the season.